arp242/goatcounter/docs/rationale.markdown

 - Cheapest plan is $9/month (the "free" one is

-- Lacks per-page referal view.
+- Lacks per-page referral view.
 Various UX items seem clunky.

 - Tracking script is 32k (10k gzip'd).